 Create something completely unique with this step-by-step guide.
 Learn how to use Acrylic Ink to create marbling designs on paper and textiles - ideal for bookmaking, gifting, cards, artwork and more.

 Set up your workspace.
-You will need paper, a tray larger than your paper, 2 gallon buckets filled with warm water, brushes, and Acrylic Ink.
+You need Acrylic Inks, alum or aluminum sulfate, Methocel, paper (or cloth), a tray larger than your paper, mixing buckets, warm water, stirring tools and a large brush.

 Prep your surface.
-Mix 8 tbsp of Alum, or Aluminum Sulfate, with 1 gallon of warm water.
-Stir to combine, then let cool.
-Using a large brush, saturate your paper with this mixture, then let dry.
-If you want to experiment with fabric marbling, soak your material in the Alum solution for 20 minutes, then let dry.
+In a bucket, mix 8 tbsp of alum/aluminum sulfate into 1 gallon of warm water.
+Stir to combine, then leave to cool.
+Using a large brush, saturate your paper with this mixture, then leave to dry.
+If you're using fabric, soak it in the alum solution for 20 minutes and leave to dry.

-Get your solution ready.
-Mix 4 tbsp of Methocel per gallon of warm distilled water and stir vigorously.
-Let this mixture sit until the bubbles disappear.
-This could take a few hours.
-Pour your Methocel mixture into a large tray and wait for bubbles to disappear.
+Make the marbling solution.
+In another bucket, mix 4 tbsp of Methocel into a gallon of warm distilled water and stir vigorously.
+Let this mixture sit until the bubbles disappear - this can take a few hours.
+Pour your Methocel mixture into your tray and wait for the bubbles to disappear.

-Drop your color.
-Using the dropper, create pools of vibrant Acrylic Ink, making sure to vary the size and location of the puddles of color.
+Drop.
+Using the dropper, create pools of Acrylic Ink, making sure to vary their size and placement across the surface of the water.

-Dip your paper.
-Carefully lay your prepared paper on top of the Methocel and Acrylic Ink mixture.
-Gently smooth out any wrinkles and air bubbles, then let the paper sit until fully saturated.
+Dip.
+Carefully lay your prepared paper/fabric onto the surface.
+Gently smooth out any wrinkles and air bubbles, then let it sit until fully saturated.

-Reveal your design.
-Grabbing opposite corners, slowly lift up the paper to reveal your design.
+Reveal.
+Holding opposite corners, slowly lift to reveal your design.
 Rinse with water to remove any residue, then hang to dry.
 This process can be repeated as many times as you like.